volusion/element/content/references/cart-events.md

 title: 'Cart Events'
 ---

 The Element SDK provides topic names for standard cart events.
-Blocks can subscribe to these topics, as well as publishing to them, using PubSubJS.
+Blocks can subscribe to these topics and publish to them using PubSubJS.

 ## Table of Contents

 - [Event Definitions](#eventdefinitions)
-  - [addToCart](#'addtocart') - publish to add an item to the cart
+  - [addToCart](#'addtocart'): publish to add an item to the cart
-  - [itemAddedToCart](#'itemaddedtocart') - subscribe to get info about an item added to the cart
+  - [itemAddedToCart](#'itemaddedtocart'): subscribe to get info about an item added to the cart
-  - [itemRemovedFromCart](#'itemremovedfromcart') - subscribe to get info about an item removed from the cart
+  - [itemRemovedFromCart](#'itemremovedfromcart'): subscribe to get info about an item removed from the cart
-  - [openAccountPanel](#'openaccountpanel') - publish to open the account panel
+  - [openAccountPanel](#'openaccountpanel'): publish to open the account panel
-  - [openCart](#'opencart') - publish to open the cart panel
+  - [openCart](#'opencart'): publish to open the cart panel
-  - [updateCartCount](#'updatecartcount') - subscribe to get the updated cart quantity
+  - [updateCartCount](#'updatecartcount'): subscribe to get the updated cart quantity
 - [Additional Reading](#additionalreading)

 ### Event Definitions